 Custom Golf Clubs are they worth it

-On top of the assembly line atmosphere is what I like to describe as the randomness found of stock.
-In other words, in the golf industry, boxes of shafts that are used to assemble the clubs have gone through a quality control process, yes, but the tolerances are far greater than what any Custom Golf Shop would accept.
-Out of a box of 100 shafts there could easily be a full flex difference between any 2 shafts.
+On top of the assembly line atmosphere is what I like to describe as the randomness of stock.
+In the golf industry random boxes of shafts that are used to assemble the clubs.
+They have gone through a quality control process yes, but the tolerances are far greater than what any Custom Golf Shop would accept.
+A box of 100 shafts could easily contain a full flex difference between any 2 shafts.
 If these 2 shafts get assembled as your 5 and 6 irons, they will not feel, nor perform the same.

 Absolutely, as they are customized to fit that one individual.
 Now I’m not going to say that all Custom Golf Clubs are built to the same level of quality control.
-Some do not take the time to go through all the important details, so you do need to do your homework and pick a shop that is focused on quality.
-How detailed are they and what is their tolerance level?
-That is truly dependent on the individual and how focused he or she is on what they deem to be quality and how good of a product they want to be known for.
+Some do not take the time to go through all the important details.
+You do need to do your homework and pick a shop that is focused on the fit and the quality of the build.
+How detailed are these shops and what is their tolerance level?
+That is truly dependent on the individual builder and how focused they are on quality.
+How good of a product do they want to be known for.

 So Custom Fit Golf Clubs – Are they worth it?
 If you get a set built to the True Length Technology® math model you will be able to answer this on your own as you will be experiencing the best fit of your life.